You can be charged with the crime of criminal speeding in Arizona under A.R.S. § 28-701.02, if you:

-Criminal speeding is a class 3 misdemeanor under Arizona law.
+In Arizona, Criminal speeding is a class 3 misdemeanor under the state’s law.
 Possible punishments include:

 Though these are the possible punishments for criminal speeding, jail time is normally quite rare.
-In actuality, there are only a few judges in the state that will give jail for a first offense criminal speed ticket.
+In actuality, there are only a few judges in the state that will give jail for a first criminal speed ticket in Arizona.
 Often times, if you are exceeding the speed limit to the point where judges are imposing jail, you have also been charged with other traffic crimes such as reckless driving or drag racing.

 The rules and laws surrounding criminal speeding are fairly straightforward.
 Truthfully, criminal speeding tickets can be fairly difficult to defend as so much of the time it comes down to your word against the officer’s word.
 That said, there are effective ways to defend and negotiate criminal speeding charges.